Integers expressible as the sum of two rational cubes

 In contrast, the integers that are the sum of two rational cubes do not seem to follow any simple pattern:

 The study of this special set of integers has a long history, going back to Fermat, Lagrange, Euler, Legendre, and Dirichlet (see~\cite[pp.~572--578]{Dickson} for a comprehensive history up to $1918$).
-It is conjectured that these integers have positive density; indeed, based on predictions of Goldfeld~\cite{goldfeld}, Katz--Sarnak~\cite{katzsarnak}, and Bektemirov--Mazur--Stein--Watkins~\cite{bektemirovmazursteinwatkins}, it is natural to conjecture that the integers that can be expressed as the sum of two rational cubes should have natural density exactly $1/2$ (see also Zagier--Kramarz \cite{zagierkramarz} and Watkins \cite{watkins} for a discussion of and computations related to this particular family).
+It was conjectured by Davenport and others \cite[pp.~92]{1983icmproceedings} that these integers have positive density.
+Indeed, based on the predictions of Goldfeld~\cite{goldfeld}, Katz--Sarnak~\cite{katzsarnak}, and Bektemirov--Mazur--Stein--Watkins~\cite{bektemirovmazursteinwatkins}, it is natural to conjecture that the integers that can be expressed as the sum of two rational cubes should have natural density exactly $1/2$ (see also Zagier--Kramarz \cite{zagierkramarz} and Watkins \cite{watkins} for a discussion of and computations related to this particular family).
 However, it has not previously been known whether this density is even greater than~0 or even less than~1.

 Unlike the case of the sum of two rational/integer squares, it is possible for an integer to be the sum of two rational cubes but {\it not} the sum of two integer cubes, the smallest example being In fact, it is easy to see that the integers that can be expressed as the sum of two integer cubes have density zero.\footnote{If $|x^3 + y^3|=|x+y|\cdot |x^2-xy+y^2|\leq X$ with $|x|\geq |y|$, then $|x+y|\ll {X}/{|x|^2}$; hence the number of $(x,y)\in \Z\times \Z$ with $0\neq |x^3 + y^3|\leq X$ is $\,\ll \sum_{|x|\ll X^{1/3}}X^{1/3}+ \sum_{X^{1/3}\ll|x|\ll X^{1/2}} X/|x|^2 \ll X^{\frac{2}{3}}$.}